 - Pedal to move forward, lean to turn

-To make this into your game, replace the model of our bike with your own avatar, our HUD with your game HUD, and our plane with your terrain!
+To turn scene into your game, replace the model of our bike with your own avatar, our HUD with your game HUD, and our plane with your terrain!

 Tweak the parameters of VZPlayer to make your avatar move the way you want.
-You can subclass VZPlayer to override and extend its functions, like to add lift force as a function of Controller.InputSpeed, which is how our Pegasus flies.
+You can subclass VZPlayer to override and extend its functions, and do things like adding addng lift force as a function of Controller.InputSpeed to fly.

 VZPlayer is our high-level player controller, that translates VZController into comfortable VR motion with our custom physics.

 Here’s a quick rundown on VZPlayer motion parameters:

 - BodyPrefab – should always be set to VZController.prefab or similar structure (contains Camera and required GameObjects)